 Male performers sing melodious songs and play instruments like Dholak, Jhanjhar, Sarangi, or harmonium.

 Dandiya Raas is a socio-religious folk dance form.
 It is greatly famous in Jaipur.
 It is performed mostly during Navratri in all parts of the world.

-Girls wear heavily embroidered ghagra choli and Rajasthani jewelry while males wear kurta pyjamas with a turban.
+Girls wear heavily embroidered ghagra choli and Rajasthani jewellery while males wear kurta pyjamas with a turban.

-Dancers pair up and hit colorful small sticks called dandiyas with their partners and then switch partners forming a circle.
+Dancers pair up and hit colourful small sticks called dandiyas with their partners and then switch partners forming a circle.
 The grace and the coordination dancers possess look magically adorable.
 The sight looks as loud and fun as it can be.
-People can be seen dancing, grooving, humming, and singing songs on the top of their lungs, enjoying Raas to the fullest.
+People can be seen dancing, grooving, humming, and singing songs at the top of their lungs, enjoying Raas to the fullest.

 Kalbelia dance was introduced by the Kalbelia tribes of Rajasthan.
 This dance showcases their serpent culture.
 It is performed mostly during the Holi festival.

 Women wear rich embroidered garments with heavy mirror works called Angrakha on the upper body and lehenga from the waist.
 On top of it, they carry odhani and Rajasthani jewellery, all this ornamentation augments their ambidexterity.
 Women swirl and slightly twist replicating snake moves.
 Males play instruments such as Dholak or Pungi.
 The beats are so lively and sensational that they can make your heart sing and your feet jump.